-If you’ve just finished butchering your animal, then the first step you can take to cool down your meat is to cut off all of the bone, connective tissue and extra fat.
+If you’ve just finished butchering your animal, then the first step you can take to cool down your meat is to cut off all of the bone, connective tissue, and extra fat.
 This removes the insulation from the meat that helps to keep it warm.
-You can also cut the meat in thin strips to help it cool down even faster.
+You can also cut the meat into thin strips to help it cool down even faster.

 The next step you want to take is to clean your meat using water so you can both cool and clean it off at the same time.
 If you have a river or stream in your area, then that’s the perfect place to clean up your meat.

 The last step you want to take is to dry off your meat.
 Unfortunately, there isn’t much you can do to dry off your meat than the three methods we’ve already discussed (smoke, sunlight, and salt).